The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 Birds as Companions

-Another low-maintenance option that offers healthy engagement is a large bird aviary from Serenity.
+Another low-maintenance option that offers healthy engagement is a bird aviary from Serenity USA!

-Much like an aquarium, observing birds in either an aviary or outdoors offers certain health benefits.
+Much like an aquarium, observing birds in a spacious aviary offers certain health benefits to residents:

 - Decreased stress